-Oxford’s iTunes U site launched in September 2008, featuring audio and video podcasts from across the University.
+Oxford’s Apple Podcasts site (formerly iTunes U) launched in September 2008, featuring audio and video podcasts from across the University.
 It has been a great success – more than 28 million downloads so far, and currently reaching a worldwide audience of 185 countries.

 We now have more than 5,360 hours of material online bringing Oxford thinking to a broad global audience, whilst giving our current students, staff and alumni any-time access to browse a unique resource collection.

 The activity is drawn from across the Divisions e.g. English Faculty (270+ podcasts), Martin School (150+), Politics and International Studies (390+), Centre for the Environment (250+) and Philosophy (400+).

 These materials are online, free and publicly available.
 New materials are added by IT Services everyday.
 Oxford is one of the largest of the contributors of materials to Apple Podcasts (formerly iTunes U) with over 5,360 hours of materials online.
 All material available in Oxford in Apple Podcasts (formerly iTunes U) is also available in a parallel web site – http://podcasts.ox.ac.uk